- Music festivals are notorious for bringing in A-list headliners that fans want to see up up and personal.

 These water cans were $5 each at Gov Ball, apparently because aluminum is more recyclable.

 Take little sips while you wait, saving the bulk of the water for the 30 minutes before the headliner arrives.
 It keeps me hydrated but also not overburdening my bladder, as I’ve discovered.
 (Note: I am not a doctor and I do not know whether that’s how it works.
 Please leave the crowd and get water if you need to.)

 Keep your knees bent, and do small stretches every 20 minutes

 This seems like a silly tip, but it’s important.

-When we stand for lengthy periods of time, most of us lock our knees.
+As we stand for lengthy periods of time, most of us lock our knees.
 You will almost probably be hurting as a result of this.
-Remind yourself to bend your knees and stretch every 20 minutes or so.
-The throng will most certainly be dense, but you may compensate by rolling your neck and ankles.
+Every 20 minutes or so, remind yourself to bend your knees and stretch.
+The crowd will likely be tight, but you can do small things, like rolling your neck and ankles.

 If you want to stay in the audience and enjoy yourself while the headliner performs, you should maintain your body as flexible as possible.

 Just before the headliner takes the stage, there will be another sudden push

 As the lights dim and the music begins, there will be a quick rush to the stage.